al3xliu/example-checker/README.md

 7. Remove all text from the top of this `README.md` file, through this line.

-# TemplateForA Checker
+# Example Encoding Checker

 A common problem when programming is TODO.
 This results in a run-time exception.

-The TemplateForA Checker guarantees, at compile time, that your code will not suffer that run-time exception.
+The Example Encoding Checker guarantees, at compile time, that your code will not suffer that run-time exception.